kaushikdaiv7/CS236-spark-hadoop-project/README.md

   - 8888:8888
 ```

-### Spark
+### Setting up and running Spark environment

-To run the Spark environment in Jupyter Notebook, run `docker compose build`,
+To run the Spark environment in Jupyter Notebook,
+cd into `spark/` folder of the cloned folder
+run `docker compose build`
-then `docker compose up` in your terminal, in the same directory as
+run `docker compose up`
-`docker-compose.yml`.

 For future runs, you only need to run `docker compose up`.
 Running the build for the first time may take 5-10 minutes.

 Look for this text in the terminal output: